AUGCO: Augmentation Consistency-guided Self-training for Source-free Domain Adaptive Semantic Segmentation: : Additional analysis

-In Fig.~\ref{fig:walkthrough} we include qualitative examples illustrating the different steps of our algorithm, using a source model without any adaptation (\emph{i.e.} at epoch 0).
-The first two rows correspond to the original target image and the secondary view that is generated via a random crop and resize strategy.
-Rows 4 and 5 demonstrate aligned model predictions made on the two views (Row 3 shows the corresponding ground truth annotations).
-Row 6 visualizes the self-supervised reliability mappings obtained by combining pixel-level predictive consistency across the two aligned predictive views with model confidence (white corresponds to ``reliable'' and black to ``unreliable'').
-As seen, our selection strategy correctly identifies several incorrect pixel predictions as unreliable (black).
-Finally, the last row shows model predictions on the secondary view after our selective interpolation strategy (dashed black boxes indicate a few regions where pseudolabels have been refined).

-\subsubsection{Alternative combinations of consistency and confidence}
+\subsection{Alternative combinations of consistency and confidence}

 Recall that we opt to select as reliable pixel predictions that are either consistent across predictive views or in the top-K \%-ile of model confidence for each category, and everything else as unreliable.
-As alternative combinations of consistency and confidence, we experiment with treating predictions that are consistent AND confident as reliable, and marking i) everything else (=inconsistent OR unconfident) as unreliable, or ii) only inconsistent AND unconfident pixels as unreliable, while ignoring the remaining pixels that do not fall into either bucket.
+As alternative combinations of consistency and confidence, we experiment with treating predictions that are consistent AND confident as reliable.
+After training in this setting, we observe a low mIoU of 22.16.

-In both cases, we observe low mIoU's of 18.22 and 19.82, respectively.
-Note that we skip the remaining combination (reliable=consistent OR confident, unreliable=inconsistent OR unreliable) as it would lead to marking certain pixels as both reliable and unreliable and is thus ill-defined.
 Altogether, we find that consistency and confidence complement each other when used individually -- only selecting pixels that are both consistent AND confident is a highly restrictive criterion that leads to selecting a very small percentage of pixels for self-training (improving the precision with respect to correctness but at a large cost to the recall).
-Secondly, the small percentage of pixels being marked as reliable leads to a large percentage of the remaining unreliable predictions not having a reliable neighbor from which to selectively interpolate a pseudolabel, which further hinders the pseudolabel refinement strategy.
-Both of these contributing factors ultimately lead to poor performance.
+Ultimately this leads to poor performance.